gauravsatav/gcpCertification/6_Art_and_Science_of_Machine_Learning/notes.md

     * Whenever we are doing regularization techniques we are adding a penalty term to the loss function or in general the objective function so that it doesn't over optimize our decision variables or parameter weights
     * We choose the penalty terms based on prior knowledge function state etc
-    * l1 organization has been shown to induce sparsity to the model and due to its probability distribution having a high peak at zero most weights except for the highly predictive ones will be shifted from their non-regularized values to zero
+    * l1 regularization has been shown to induce sparsity to the model and due to its probability distribution having a high peak at zero most weights except for the highly predictive ones will be shifted from their non-regularized values to zero
     * l2 regularization would be used for having small magnitudes and its negative would be used for having large magnitudes which are both incorrect
     * having all positive values would be like adding many additional constraints to the optimization problem bounding all decision variables to be greater than zero which is also not l1 regularization